Perennial geranium is a variety that has the advantage of being hardy and thus resists freezing.

 Perennial geranium is a hardy, resilient plant with foliage as beautiful as its blooms.

 It comes in a vast array of species and each has distinctive shapes and colors.
-Blooming can last for over 6 months!
+For instance, on the ‘Patricia’ geranium, blooming can last for over 6 months!

 An easy plant to grow, it has the advantage of bearing a beautiful blooming and is overall quite well balanced.
 Typically, colors are in the blue or pink range.

 In a flower bed or also along edges and in rocky ground, perennial geraniums can serve as excellent ground cover and beautiful garden box specimens.

 Perennial geranium is often confused with another common geranium often found in garden boxes and pots: pelargonium.

 Smart tip about perennial geranium

 You can provide it with geranium-specific organic liquid fertilizer once or twice in the season to increase blooming.